 - A 31 per cent increase in the resident population is forecast with an additional 2,229 residents by 2031. - A 30 per cent increase in the worker population is forecast with an additional 1,700 workers by 2031. - The existing open space network lacks diversity of character and facilities to offer a range of recreational uses, and are all of the similar small size being less than 1,000 sqm, and provide limited unstructured recreation opportunities. - Recommend a new Neighbourhood open space central to the sub-precinct, as shown in Figure 7.10F.
-This suggested location is on existing State government land, is central to this precinct with excellent access and large enough to provide a diverse range of unstructured recreational facilities combined with social spaces and additional greening.
-Importantly, this open space will be accessible via the local street network to the areas of major growth and change. - In the south-east area of the precinct, close to the forecast high change areas, a new Small Local open space is recommended to provide an open space within a safe walk of residents and workers without the need to cross Highett Street (which is a collector road).
+The suggested location is on existing DHHS State government land which is central to the precinct and has excellent visual and physical access.
+It is large enough to provide a diverse range of unstructured recreational facilities combined with social spaces and additional greening.
+Importantly, this open space will be accessible via the local street network to the areas of major growth and change. - A new Small Local open space is proposed In the south-east area of the precinct, close to the forecast high change area.
+This is to provide open space within a safe and easy walk of existing and forecast residents and workers associated with the Bridge Road Activity Centre between Bridge Road and Highett Street.
 Refer to location shown on Figure 7.10F. - Upgrade Egan Place Park including investigating the potential to expand the size of this open space.